Royal Initiatives and Development Projects

 - Launching training programmes to qualify technical cadres in partnership with the Jordan Armed Forces-Arab Army and the Vocational Training Corporation.

-Several pioneering projects to generate power from solar energy have been implemented around the Kingdom, including a project to provide heating to schools, via two solar stations in Mafraq and Maan governorates.
-Studies are also underway to supply a number of public sector facilities, such as the shelters affiliated with the Ministry of Social Development, with power generated from solar energy.
+Several pioneering projects to generate power from solar energy have been implemented around the Kingdom, with power generated from solar energy.

 Many agricultural projects aimed at increasing vegetation in the Kingdom, in addition to productive agricultural projects geared towards achieving sustainable development and raising the economic and social level of beneficiary families have been implemented and given support.